louis-tru/quark/docs/VULKAN.md

 (fixed logical extent plus matching render/input transforms); changing only the swapchain flag produces incorrectly scaled or rotated output.

+On Linux, swapchain and Vulkan surface destruction during window close is queued onto the X11 main thread.
+The X11 message queue is FIFO, so this WSI cleanup runs before the subsequently queued `WindowPlatform` destruction and `XDestroyWindow()`.
+Keep this ordering: destroying the swapchain from the application loop while the X11 thread waits in `XNextEvent()` can stall inside the NVIDIA Xlib WSI implementation.
+Resize-time swapchain recreation already runs directly on the X11 thread and does not use the deferred close path.

 ## Device And Queue Model

 `VulkanRenderResource` owns the application-wide Vulkan objects: